ship-of-the-desert/hw-week_01-day_05-MTA/readme.md

 - Don't worry about prompting the user for input.
 Hard code some values to get it working.
 You can use `prompt()` later, if you want, to make it more interactive.
 - Consider drawing the lines by sketching out the subway lines and their stops and intersection.
 - The key to the lab is finding the index positions of each stop. (hint: `.indexOf()` and `.includes()`)

+## Reminder
+Remember to submit a pull request to our class repository with your work by 9 am Sunday morning!
+Need a reminder on how to submit?
+Check out the instructions on how to submit homework in our class Wiki ([located on our class Github](https://github.com/ship-of-the-desert/homework_submission_steps)) if you need a reminder.